chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 Calico provides simple, scalable networking using a pure L3 approach.
-It enables native, unencapsulated networking in environments that support it, including AWS AZ's and other environments with L2 adjacency between nodes, or in deployments where it's possible to peer with the infrastructure using BGP, such as on-premise.
+It enables native, unencapsulated networking in environments that support it, including AWS, AZ's and other environments with L2 adjacency between nodes, or in deployments where it's possible to peer with the infrastructure using BGP, such as on-premise.
 Calico also provides a stateless IP-in-IP mode that can be used in other environments, if necessary.
 Beyond scalable networking, Project Calico